UF-Design-Build-Fly/MultidisciplinaryDesignOptimization/README.md

 TODO:

 - move landinggear into seperate class
-- Update Motorspreadsheet (Rerun script, recreate spreadsheet, convert to .mat file)
-  - update estimated weight to be in pounds time to be in seconds
 - remove reassignment of numPowerSystems
 - change max saved planes
 - get weight of wood things
 - debug total weight. last year things needed a weight
     - add wheel weight
 - update times for assemblying plane and putting in passengers
-- what do dynamicThrustStats do?
-- add SanityChecker

 Ask HARIS